 - The animal which snakes evolved from had short legs in the same location

-Aside from that, taking a look at the spurs gives the same impression.
-If you were to dissect a snake, you could get a better look.
-You can see the bones the outer spurs are attached to, and they do look like femurs and a pelvis.
+If you were to dissect a snake, you can see the bones the outer spurs are attached to, and they actually do like femurs and a pelvis.

 The question remains why snakes still have spurs, even if they can’t be used as legs.
-Most people would think that since the snake doesn’t need them, that evolution would have gotten rid of them.
+Most people would think that since the snake doesn’t need them, that evolutionary advancement would have eventually gotten rid of them.

 How Do Snakes Use Spurs?

 Despite not appearing very useful, snakes do still use their spurs.
 They serve two separates purposes:

 The male will find his way to a female.
 He will begin sniffing the air by rapidly flicking his tongue in her direction.
 If there are no other males around, he will approach her and start the next parts of the ‘ritual.’

 He will continue to approach the female, getting closer.
 When close enough, the male will put his head on her body and slide on top of her.
 He will stop moving before he gets to her head.
 When his whole body is on top, he will make use of his spurs.
 The male will be writhing from side to side.

 After a while, he’ll start moving his spurs up and down, rather than from side to side.
 He may do this quite hard.
 It encourages the female to lift up her tail.
 He will then wrap his tail around hers for a cloacal kiss, which is where the pair finally get to mate.